quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/weather-station/README.md

 ### Weather Data query

 ```
--- Retrieve the timestamp and data values: temerature, humidity, pressure, iaq
+-- Retrieve the timestamp and data values: temperature, humidity, pressure, iaq

 SELECT
     timestamp,        -- Select the timestamp of the data